 The faith community played an important role in the early development of Oconee County and its communities.
-The more than 200 churches and faith communities of various denominations in Oconee County are vital partners in broadening community access to cultural opportunities.
-These institutions continue to have a positive impact on the quality of life by holding events such as annual community concerts and reunions that preserve community and family histories, maintaining historic cemeteries, providing diverse youth activities and summer camps, and participating in festivals that showcase local food, talent, and crafts.
+The more than 200 churches, synagogues, and faith communities of various denominations in Oconee County are a vital partner in broadening community access to cultural opportunities.
+These institutions continue to have a positive impact on the quality of life by hosting events such as annual community concerts and reunions that preserve community and family histories, maintaining historic cemeteries, providing diverse youth activities and summer camps, and participating in festivals that showcase local food, talent, and crafts.
+Churches also often provide day care, preschool, and faith-based private school options for many families.